TennisVisuals/TMX_docs/pages/tmx/tmx_players_example.md

 {% include image.html file="ch_key_atpwta.png" alt="ATP/WTA" caption="Configuration Key" %}

-Nothing visible will happen when this key is entered, the system will only be configured with the apprpriate parameters for connecting to a remote database.
+Nothing visible will happen when this key is entered, but the system will be configured with the appropriate parameters for connecting to a remote database.

-To load the exmaple database, hover the mouse over the __Player Count__ icon in the upper right corner and click on the __Refresh__ icon that appears to the left.
+To load the examaple database, hover the mouse over the __Player Count__ icon in the upper right corner and click on the __Refresh__ icon that appears to the left.

 {% include image.html file="ch_players_refresh.png" alt="Players" caption="Refresh Database" %}